spmallette/java-dse-driver/manual/retries/README.md

 The method receives the exception as a parameter, so that implementations can refine their decision based on what happened.
 The possible exceptions are:

 * [ServerError]: thrown by the coordinator when an unexpected error occurs.
-This is generally a Cassandra bug;
+This is generally a DSE bug;
 * [OperationTimedOutException]: thrown by the client when it didn't hear back from the coordinator within the [driver read timeout];
 * [ConnectionException]: thrown by the client for any network issue while or after the request was written;
-* [OverloadedException]: thrown by the coordinator when replicas are down and the number of hinted handoffs gets too high; the coordinator temporarily refuses writes for these replicas (see [hinted handoffs] in the Cassandra documentation).
+* [OverloadedException]: thrown by the coordinator when replicas are down and the number of hinted handoffs gets too high; the coordinator temporarily refuses writes for these replicas (see [hinted handoffs] in the DSE documentation).

 ### Hard-coded rules